-In the quantum case, we allow quantum queries and accept the result in the bounded error model.
+For the cost in the quantum case, we allow quantum queries and accept the result in the bounded error model.
 Since quantum allows us to do queries in superposition, it does not give us a tree structure.
 So, we call such an algorithm a quantum query algorithm.
 The complexity of a quantum query algorithm is the number of queries done on the worst case input.